geraldlab/movielens-rating-prediction/README.md

 - Project report in the form of an Rmd file (report.Rmd).
 - Project report in the form of a PDF document a knit from your Rmd file (report.pdf)
-- R script that generated the predictions and calculates RMSE (analysis.R)
+- R script that generated the predictions and calculates RMSE (report.R)

 The project was created to fulfil the requirements of the HarvardX: PH125.9x - Data Science: Capstone I project.